Faldict/sjtuxiangxiang/README.md

 If you have installed [golang build tools](http://golangtc.com/download), you can directly run the command:

 ```
-$ go run main.go
+$ ./run.sh
 ```

 Otherwise, I have pre-built and uploaded an execute bin.
-You may run this command:
+You can download a pre-build binary file and may run this command:

 ```
 $ ./main